The decision to have weight-loss surgery can be difficult, so here is a brief summary of each step in the process.

 Requirements for approval

-All patients must sign a list of program expectations.
+All patients must complete basic program expectations (nutrition visits, psychological evaluation, medical workup, etc.).
 You may have additional requirements.
 For example, if you smoke, you'll need to stop and if you have health problems (e.g. heart condition, diabetes), you may need to consult with medical specialists.
 For your health and safety, these requirements must be met before you can schedule your surgery.

 Scheduling your surgery